dhairya-quash/TEST-REPO/Test.md

 - **max-backend**: You can access this at `http://<YOUR_IP>:8080`

 Replace `<YOUR_IP>` with the actual IP address of your machine or VM instance.

-### Example Configurations for VM Instances

-#### Google Cloud Platform (GCP)

-1. **Create a VM instance**: Follow the [GCP guide](https://cloud.google.com/compute/docs/instances/create-start-instance) to create a VM.
-Choose a machine type with at least 4GB of memory, such as `n1-standard-1`.

-2. **Configure firewall rules**: Allow traffic on ports 8080 and 3000 by setting up appropriate firewall rules.

-3. **SSH into your VM**: Access your VM through SSH and follow the setup steps provided above.

-#### Amazon Web Services (AWS)

-1. **Launch an EC2 instance**: Use the [AWS guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) to launch an EC2 instance.
-Select an instance type like `t2.medium` which offers 4GB of memory.

-2. **Configure security groups**: Ensure your security groups allow inbound traffic on ports 8080 and 3000.

-3. **Connect to your EC2 instance**: SSH into your EC2 instance and proceed with the setup steps.

-#### Microsoft Azure

-1. **Create a Virtual Machine**: Refer to the [Azure guide](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal) to create a VM.
-Opt for a machine size such as `Standard B2ms` with 4GB of memory.

-2. **Set up NSGs**: Configure network security groups to permit traffic on ports 8080 and 3000.

-3. **Access your VM**: SSH into your Azure VM and follow the setup steps.

 ## Troubleshooting